Dongnamu/wav2lip_project/README.md

+# Note
+This repository is originated from https://github.com/Rudrabha/Wav2Lip

+Full credit to radrabha.m@research.iiit.ac.in and prajwal.k@research.iiit.ac.in for this project.

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

 For commercial requests, please contact us at radrabha.m@research.iiit.ac.in or prajwal.k@research.iiit.ac.in.
 We have an HD model ready that can be used commercially.